dapplingnetwork/coqnet-icm-contracts/README.md

+# COQNET
-# https://github.com/dapplingnetwork/coqnet-icm-contracts/tree/main/contracts/coqnet for the COQNET contracts
+https://github.com/dapplingnetwork/coqnet-icm-contracts/tree/main/contracts/coqnet for the COQNET contracts This replaced the no longer used https://github.com/multisig-labs/custom-validator-manager repo

 # ICM Contracts